-- 1.7 This Health Building Note does not include guidance for accommodation for nephrological services provided by: - satellite units which, although on a hospital site, are run separately from the main renal unit; and - satellite units not on a hospital site but located within a community.

-This is covered in Health Building Note 07-01 - 'Satellite dialysis unit'.
+- 1.7 This Health Building Note does not include guidance for accommodation for nephrological services provided by: - satellite units which, although on a hospital site, are run separately from the main renal unit; and - satellite units not on a hospital site but located within a community. - This is covered in Health Building Note 07-01 'Satellite dialysis unit'. - It is assumed that children who need renal services will be treated in paediatric nephrology departments.